opcode81/vlc_sync/README.md

 - Load the desired video file on all machines
 - Seek, play and pause are synchronized.
 Enjoy the video.

-The Python script `sync.py` is used to spawn both servers and clients.
-Simply run the script from the command line and additional information on usage will be provided.
+The Python script `vlc_sync.py` is used to spawn both servers and clients.
+Simply run the script from the command line and a dialog prompting for connection parameters will appear.
+Alternatively, connection parameters may be specified directly from the command line.
+Run the script with parameter `--help` for additional information.

 Note that for connections to be established, a port on the computer running the server must be reachable to the clients (which may necessitate changes to the home network's routing or firewall configuration).